Storybook Theatre's Aladdin, the Princess and the Magic Lamp

 Oscar Nava • Hasan Crawford • Bonnie Kalisher • Paul Denniston • Cecil Jennings • Scottie Nevil • Deanna Michelle • Elise Walters

 Choreography by: Bonnie Kalisher | Set Design by: Ashley Taylor & Ernest McDaniel

 Aladdin, the Princess and the Magic Lamp is open for birthday parties.

 ABOUT STORYBOOK THEATRE

-We do non-threatening, interactive musicals with a message for children 3 – 9 years old.
-The Los Angeles Times calls us “simply the best at what they do”, and Los Angeles Magazine says we are the “best in the City for the squirmy set”.
-Most importantly, LA Parent Magazine’s recent parent survey ranked us as the No 1 children’s theatre in Southern California.
+Storybook Theatre of Los Angeles at Theatre West presents non-threatening, interactive musicals with a message for children 3 – 9 years old.
+The Los Angeles Times calls Storybook: “Simply the best at what they do,” and Los Angeles Magazine says Storybook Theatre is “the best in the city for the squirmy set.”
+In another issue, Los Angeles Magazine lists Storybook Theatre as “One of the 200 reasons not to leave L.A.”
+And LA Parent Magazine’s recent parent survey ranked Storybook Theatre as the No. 1 Children’s Theatre in Southern California.

 Storybook Theatre is available for children’s birthday parties at Theatre West.
 For more information or to book a birthday party, please call (818) 761 2203.

 A LITTLE HISTORY